Viswas-Programs/Viswas-Programs/README.md

 take a look at it and how it works [here](https://github.com/North-West-Wind/islandr.io) and if you can help out with it, please do it!
 (Even help with setting up servers too)

-Also, there's another one to resurrect surviv.io, done by @hsanger, they are creating [SurvivReloaded](https://github.com/SurvivReloaded), [here's the client](https://github.com/SurvivReloaded/survivreloaded-client) and [here's the server](https://github.com/SurvivReloaded/survivreloaded-server).
+Also, there's another one to resurrect surviv.io, done by @hsanger, they are creating [Suroi](https://github.com/HasangerGames/suroi).
 Make sure to contribute to those too
 <!---
 Viswas-Programs/Viswas-Programs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.